isabella232/microsoft-365-docs-pr.nb-NO/microsoft-365/business/validate-settings-on-android-or-ios.md

 ## <a name="android"></a>Android

-### <a name="check-that-the-app-protection-settings-are-working-on-user-devices"></a>Kontroller at innstillingene for appbeskyttelse fungerer på brukerenheter
+### <a name="check-that-the-app-protection-settings-are-working-on-user-devices"></a>Kontroller at innstillingene for app-beskyttelse fungerer på bruker enheter

 Når du har [angitt appkonfigurasjoner for Android-enheter](app-protection-settings-for-android-and-ios.md) for å beskytte appene, kan du følge disse trinnene for å validere at innstillingene du velger, fungerer.

-Først må du kontrollere at policyen gjelder for appen du skal validere.
+Først må du sørge for at retningslinjene gjelder for appen du skal validere den i.

 1. Gå til [Policyer](https://portal.office.com)****\> i Microsoft 365 Business **-administrasjonssenteret**.

-2. Velg **Programpolicy for Android** for innstillingen du opprettet under konfigureringen, eller en annen policy du opprettet, og kontroller at den håndheves for for eksempel Outlook.
+2. Velg **program policy for Android** for innstillingene du opprettet i installasjonsprogrammet, eller en annen policy du har opprettet, og kontroller at den håndheves for Outlook, for eksempel.

     ![Shows all the apps for which this policy protects files.](media/b3be3ddd-f683-4073-8d7a-9c639a636a2c.png)